 4.1.2 Bus Number Ranges

 The ERCOT transmission system is modeled within the full PSS®E bus number range (1 through 999,997).
-The Chairman of the SSWG allocates bus ranges, new or amended, with confirmation from the SSWG members.
+The Chair of the SSWG allocates bus ranges, new or amended, with confirmation from the SSWG members.
 Each TSP represents their network in the SSWG Cases within the TSP’s designated bus number range.
 ERCOT represents Resource Entities (REs) and Private Use Networks (PUNs) in the SSWG Cases within ERCOT’s designated bus number range.
 Bus number range assignments are listed in the Bus/Zone Range Table in Appendix A.

 4.1.3 Bus Names